clearmatics/simple-safe/README.md

 - ✅ No need for chain to be officially supported
 - ✅ Runs in the terminal
 - ✅ All commands can be scripted

-Functionality:

-- 🚀 Deploy Safe Account
-- 📝 Build a SafeTx
-- 🔏 Sign a SafeTx
-- ⚙️ Execute a SafeTx
-- 🪪 Authenticate with Ethereum keyfile

 Pre-requisites: